 Figure 4.
 A – Relationship between the number of pseudogenes and functional paralogs for a given parent gene (left – duplicated pseudogenes, right – processed pseudogenes).
 Fitting lines show a vague correlation between the number of functional vs disabled copies of a gene, with a linear fit for duplicated pseudogenes and a negative logarithmic fit for processed pseudogene.
 The gray area is the standard deviation.
 B – Distribution of L1 flanked pseudogenes (y-axis) as function of age (x-axis).
 The pseudogene age is approximated as DNA sequence similarity to the parent gene.

 Figure 5.
 A – CIRCOS-like plots showing the conservation of the pseudogene genomic loci between each mouse strain and the laboratory reference strain C57BL/6NJ.
 Gray-lines indicate a change of the genomic locus between the two strains; black-lines indicate the conservation of the pseudogene locus.
 B – the numbers of pseudogenes that preserved or changed their loci between each strain and the laboratory reference strain.
-C – Strain speciation times as function of percentage of conserved pseudogene loci between each strain and the laboratory reference, fitted by an invers logarithmic curve.
+C – Strain speciation times as function of percentage of conserved pseudogene loci between each strain and the laboratory reference, fitted by an inverse logarithmic curve.

 Figure 6.
 A – Distribution of top 300 GO biological processes terms across the mouse strains.
 B – Heatmap illustrating enrichment of GO biological processes terms across the mouse strains for the parent genes of processed and duplicated pseudogenes.
 GO terms (rows) are clustered by semantic similarity.
 C – Summary of the top 24 Pfam pseudogene families in each mouse strain.